 - 1Toyota bZ4X reviewAlthough it doesn’t move the game on in a major way, the Toyota bZ4X is an instantly competitive contender in the electric family SUV arena

 - 2Range, battery & chargeThe bZ4X doesn't set any range or charging records, but gets impressively close to its claimed numbers in real-world driving

-- 3Running costs & insuranceInsurance groups have yet to be confirmed, but Toyota’s ‘Relax’ warranty and all-in leasing packages are plus points here
+- 3Running costs & insuranceInsurance groups are higher than most rivals, but Toyota’s ‘Relax’ warranty and all-in leasing packages are plus points here

-- 4Performance, motor & driveA genuinely engaging driving experience is one of the Toyota bZ4X’s most surprising and impressive aspects
+- 4Performance, motor & driveA fun driving experience is one of the Toyota bZ4X’s most surprising and impressive qualities

 - 6Boot space, seating & practicalityThe bZ4X doesn’t comprehensively outshine any rivals here, but should still be spacious enough for most

 - 7Reliability & safety ratingToyota’s reputation for reliability is bolstered by an extensive list of standard safety features